open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 If an instrumentation supports just one major version of the instrumented package, it can specify the version range as `^x.y.z` or `^x`, which are equivalent but more readable.

-Instrumentations for Node.js internal modules can specify version range of `['*']`.

 Instrumentation should use an upper and lower bounds for the version ranges it uses for patches.
 This is to ensure that any new major versions of the instrumented package are not automatically patched by the instrumentation, which could lead to unexpected behavior.

 New major versions should be reviewed and tested before being added to the supported versions list.

-### Documentation
+Specific guidelines for different cases:

+- For `Different Modules`, instrumentations can use an upper limit on patched packages but it is unknown which future versions of the instrumented package will continue to use it.
+Thus it is ok to use an open upper limit `>=1.2.3` for the instrumented package.
+- For `Node.js Core Modules`, the supported versions range is set to `['*']` to advertise that the instrumentation is compatible with all versions of Node.js that OpenTelemetry supports.
-Instrumentation should have a "## Supported Versions" section in the README file that lists the supported versions range of the instrumented package.
+- For `Multiple Modules`, the supported versions range should be specified for each module in the README file with the supported versions.

-This range should hide any internal implementation details like the use of internal modules, different patch logic for different versions, etc. It should focus on the relevance to the human consumer.

-For cases where the range is not capped by an upper limit, the README should specify a version with an open upper limit `>=4.0.0`.
-This should be revisited when new versions are released.
+- For `Different Patch Logic`, the use of supported versions can sometimes be more flexible, and the README should specify useful versioning information.

 ### Add New Supported Versions